AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 * {api:anychart.core.StateSettings#hatchFill}hatchFill(){api} to set the hatch fill
 * {api:anychart.core.StateSettings#fill}stroke(){api} to set the stroke

-Please note that you can also use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.
+Also, you can use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

 In the sample below, there are two Area series with appearance settings configured: